mar-tina/shadow-render/README.md

 ### USAGE:

+For a more structured usage tutorial .
+Look at the classic [todo-app](https://mar-tina.github.io/shadow-render/examples/)

 #### Initializing the application.

 **Disclaimer**: Toolkit is built around the concepts that i understand personally.
 There was no design document .